poramapa-p/replication_IFJ2026/README.md

 ## Data Availability

-Due to file size limitations, some processed datasets are hosted externally.
+Due to file size limitations, the processed datasets are hosted externally.

 The main processed dataset required to reproduce the results is available at:
 https://doi.org/10.5281/zenodo.19449956